2023 Most Popular Political Science & Government Bachelor's Degree Schools in North Carolina

 While working on their Bachelor's Degree, political science majors at Elon accumulate an average of around $18,423 in student debt.

-University of North Carolina at Greensboro did quite well in this year’s ranking of the most popular places for political science and government students to get a bachelor’s degree.
-It came in at #8 on the list.
-UNC Greensboro is a large public school located in the large city of Greensboro.
+With a ranking of #8, University of North Carolina at Greensboro did quite well on this year’s most popular schools for political science and government students working on their bachelor’s degree.
+UNC Greensboro is a fairly large public school located in the city of Greensboro.

 Women make up 61% of the political science majors at the school.